gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/05-tables.md

 title: Tables
 permalink: /markdown-for-github-pages/tables/
 date: 2025-03-23
-last_modified_date: 2025-04-01
+last_modified_date: 2025-04-05
 order: 5
 ---

 Tables display information in a clear and logical format.
+They let readers easily scan your document for the information they need.

 With tables, you can:

 * Describe API inputs and outputs.
 * Define technical terms.
 * Show causes and effects.

-Readers can easily scan tables for the information they need.

 This page describes how to create tables.

 ## Basic table syntax

-Use pipe's (`|`) and new lines to define a table's columns and rows.
+Use pipes (`|`) and new lines to define a table's columns and rows.

 Pipes mark where columns start and end.
 Each table row has one pipe plus one for each column.